Skip to main content

 The crate is organized into four modules, each with a clear responsibility:

 • FinMoney — the core type representing a monetary value bound to a currency.
-Supports checked arithmetic, allocation, currency conversion, formatting, and tick-based rounding.
+Supports arithmetic, allocation, currency conversion, formatting, and tick-based rounding.

 • FinMoneyRoundingStrategy — an enum of rounding strategies used by arithmetic and conversion operations.